LastByteLLC/junco/README.md

 ## Roadmap

 Progress is tracked via git tags.
-The roadmap is split into three phases — core mechanics first, then product-level features, then experimental multi-agent systems.
+The roadmap is split into two phases — core mechanics first, then product-level features.

 ### Phase 1 — Core Loop